 Note: Do not attach safety chains to the bumper.

-Always connect the safety chains to the frame or hook retainers of your vehicle hitch.
+Always connect the safety chains to the frame or hook retainers of your trailer hitch.

-To connect the safety chains, cross the chains under the trailer tongue and allow enough slack for turning tight corners.
+Install trailer safety chains to the trailer hitch as recommended by the manufacturer.
+Cross the chains under the trailer tongue and allow enough slack for turning tight corners.
 Do not allow the chains to drag on the ground.